NexusLove/redpoint/README.md

 2) Discord Commandline Client Mode
 3) Discord Token Lookup (gathers info on someone by their token)

-## Other Stuff To Note
-RedPoint automatically notifies you of any updates :D

 ## Building
 ### LINUX (debian)
 ```bash